Dobby233Liu/ps_xmplay/README.md

 - Not all commands are implemented.
 SOME_KIND_OF_DREAM mode implements some more.

 If a PSF crashes before it even tries to play the song, try running it in PCSX-Redux.
-If it's caused by an assertion failure a message should show up then.
+If it's caused by an assertion failure a message should show up in TTY then.
-The debugger may or may not be able to help, personally I couldn't figure it out.
+The debugger may or may not be able to help.

 You will need to tag the PSFs yourself.

 This was never supposed for anybody else to use, if you hit any issues, feel free to open an issue or ask on the HCS64 Discord server, and I'll try to help you out.
 PRs are also welcome.

 ## License